The Armature modifier is used for building skeletal systems (rigs) for animating the poses of characters and anything else which needs to be posed.

 - Bone Envelopes

-- When enabled, bones will deform vertices or control points near them, defined by each bone’s envelope radius and distance.
-Enable/Disable bone envelopes defining the deformation (i.e. bones deform vertices in their neighborhood).
+When enabled, bones will deform vertices or control points near them, defined by each bone’s envelope radius and distance.
+This lets bone envelopes control the deformation (i.e. bones deform vertices in their neighborhood).

 When envelopes are disabled, Blender uses the set of existing vertex group names to determine which bones are actually necessary to evaluate the modifier.
 Removing empty vertex groups helps to reduce dependencies, and can be essential if the mesh is used during evaluation of other bones in the same armature, e.g. as the target of a Shrinkwrap constraint.